💰

 Indialantic, Melbourne Beach, Merritt Island (waterfront)

 Coastal exposure — enhanced requirements.
-Miami-Dade NOA recommended.
+HVHZ-rated approval recommended.
 DP45-DP55.
-Salt-resistant hardware required.
-All three brands work well.
+Salt-resistant hardware.
+All four brands work well — ECO and MR. Glass have every product line HVHZ-approved.

 Melbourne, Palm Bay, Cocoa, Rockledge, Titusville

-Mainland — standard Wind-Borne Debris Region.
-Florida Product Approval minimum.
+Mainland — Wind-Borne Debris Region.
+Florida Product Approval impact-rated minimum.
 DP40-DP50.
-All brands (PGT, ES, ECO) qualify.
+All brands (PGT, ES Windows, ECO, MR. Glass) qualify.

 Viera, West Melbourne, western Palm Bay

 Inland — standard requirements.
-Florida Product Approval minimum.
+Florida Product Approval impact-rated.
 DP40 typically sufficient.
-ECO brand is popular here for budget-friendly compliance.
-Best energy savings from vinyl frames.
+ECO is the most-installed brand here for the best value.
+Best energy savings from Low-E + argon upgrade (available on all four brands).

 Not sure which zone your home falls in?
 We assess this during every free consultation and recommend the exact products and ratings your Melbourne home needs to pass Brevard County inspection.